dsyer/kubernetes-generic-ingress/README.md

 Attaching to localtunnel_localtunnel_1, localtunnel_nginx_1
 ```

-If any clients connect you will see it in the logs
+If any clients connect you will see it in the logs of the tunnel server (the `clientId` is the subdomain in the remote `nginx-tunnel` deployment):

 ```
 localtunnel_1  | 2020-03-11T09:07:10.844Z localtunnel:server Retrieving clientId: test.dsyer.com